 Collaborative academic programs and services between the University of Minnesota and Minnesota State allow students in residence at one system's institutions to apply approved coursework toward completion of a degree at the other system and leverage resources and services across the two systems.
-The following tables list over 400 such collaborative programs.
+The following tables list collaborative programs.